Molly: Hi Mary! How are you and can you tell us where you are?

 Molly: what is your most memorable recollection from that Hong Kong trip outside of your shopping and designing adventures?

 Mary: Ah so many fond memories.
 A date with my husband for dinner at the China Club.
 The trip up to the Peak at sunset.
 Shopping the hilly streets in Central.
 Stanley Market for gifts for grands!
 I have a picture of them all wearing a daisy dress I bought for each one that day.
 I have the photo here and will enclose a copy for you.
-And from my I-photos, I will send a few shots of my friends from wearing Mary G .
+And from my I-photos, I will send a few shots of my friends wearing Mary G .
 I hope they won’t mind my doing that.
-The most recent is of a customer I met last October on board a cruise ship in the Med.
+The most recent is of a customer I met in October 2019 on board a cruise ship in the Med.
 Such fun to spot her in her Mary G. while cruising the Spanish coastline!

 Molly: sometimes things are all about timing and following your gut.
 You are very good at that.
 You also understand your customers and are always curious about learning from them.
 That’s certainly something I have learned from you.
 Thank you.

 Mary: It's what I do.
 And guess I do it instinctively.
 I should probably be using the past tense though, as I am not doing much of it now.
 You and your 4 colleagues are carrying on this viable business even in the midst of Covid-19.
 I know how grateful and proud I am of you all…and to still be in this game at 75, and I know there are a lot of people who depend on Mildred Hoit for one stop shopping!